 It's also important to get fit, as EMTs and paramedics need to be in good physical condition.
 Many of their job duties require them to position patients or lift them into ambulances.

 Step 2: Pass the EMT Licensing Exams

 Paramedic training programs could also require applicants to be licensed EMTs.
-This process entails passing a state-issued exam or earning certification through the NREMT after training has been completed.
-Those who pass this professional organization's cognitive and psychomotor skills examinations are awarded EMT-Basic credentials.
+This process entails passing a state-issued exam or earning certification through the National Registry of Emergency Medical Technicians (NREMT) after training has been completed.
+Applicants who pass this professional organization's cognitive and psychomotor skills examinations are awarded EMT-Basic credentials.

 Step 3: Gain Work Experience

 Aspiring paramedics should consider acquiring work experience as EMTs before applying to a paramedic training program.
 Some schools only admit applicants who've completed six months to a year of full-time employment.
 Other schools admit those who've filled related positions as lifeguards or firefighters.